 Cheshire Botanicals is run by founders Holly, Paul and Deb.
-Based in the Nantwich countryside, the family use their trial still to develop award-winning recipes that celebrate the history and stories of the town.
+Based in the Nantwich countryside, we use our trial still to develop award-winning spirits on-site, that celebrate the history and stories of the local town.

-Driven by a passion for gin in all its many forms and the strong family links to Cheshire, the creators behind Nantwich Gin wanted to produce something special and from the heart: a love letter to the town, its culture and personalities past and present.
+Driven by a passion for gin in all its many forms and the strong family links to Cheshire, we wanted to produce something special and from the heart: a love letter to the town, its culture and personalities past and present.

 Nantwich town has been the home of some of the leading names in science, horticulture and botany – people who were innovators of their time.
-With a nod to these local heroes, the scientifically-minded family were keen to use cutting-edge distilling equipment from iStill to craft the finest quality gin.
+With a nod to these local heroes, we were keen to use cutting-edge distilling equipment from iStill to craft the finest quality gin.

-For the family of founders, the first lockdown was spent honing the recipe and refining the flavour profile for Nantwich Gin.
+The first lockdown in 2020 was spent honing the recipe and refining the flavour profile for Nantwich Gin.
 From the botanical ingredients through to the final bottle you see on the shelf, each decision was made with quality in mind.
-It took a little while, but Cheshire Botanicals is so proud to share the result with you!
+Recipe and product development spanned over more than six months.

-Nantwich Gin is a London dry gin, developed in honour of one of Nantwich’s most famous sons, John Gerard, who was a botanist and Royal herbalist in Tudor times.
-Gerard also wrote what became recognised as the book on plants in the 17th Century.
+The Cheshire Botanicals signature spirit, Nantwich Gin, is a London dry that was developed in honour of one of Nantwich’s most famous sons, John Gerard.
+Gerard was Royal herbalist to King James I in the late 1500s/early 1600s.
+Gerard also wrote what became recognised as *the* book on plants in the 17th Century.